 Memorable Manitobans: James Huston (1845-1922)

 In the July 1892 general election, Huston was defeated by Robert Ironside.
 The next year, he was appointed postmaster at Manitou, a position that he held until a few months before his death.
 In 1913, he was elected President of the Manitoba Postmasters’ Association.
 He was President of the Manitou Board of Trade for many years.
-He and wife Hattie Andrews (1849-1911) had three children: Charles Andrew Huston (b 1876), Eva May Huston (b 1877), and Frederick George Huston (b 1879).
+He and wife Hattie Andrews (1849-1911) had three children: Charles Andrews Huston, Eva May Huston (1877-?, wife of Robert Lorne McTavish), and Frederick George Huston (1879-?).
+By 1916, he had remarried to Bertha Mary Huston (c1866-?).

 Ontario birth registrations, Ancestry.